crlnvls/london-react/README.md

-# london-react
+# London Tourism

-React App to visit London
+React landing page to visit London for the CGF JavaScript Course